ucm-lbqc/docs/content/docs/getting-started.md

 ### Directory structure

-In a nutshell, the cluster has a directory structure consisting of three levels:
+The cluster has access to three file systems with different levels of performance, lifetime and available space:

 1. The **HOME directory** (`/home/$USER` where `$USER` is your account's username) is used to store your personal files and configurations.
    This directory has limited capacity, so be sure to keep your home directory clean by regularly deleting old data.